abtion/muffi.net/README.md

 - Replace MuffiNet to [ProjectName] in .sln file
 - Replace MuffiNet to [ProjectName] in .yarnrc file
 - Open Visual Studio/VS Code
-- Run yarn install
+- `yarn install`
-- Rebuild Solution
+- `dotnet build`
-- Create Azure App Service
+- Provision Azure resources through script 'azure-setup.ps1'
-  - An instance of Application Insights is created automatically
+  - Log in to portal.azure.com as [ProjectName]@abtion.com
-- Change the connected service "Azure Application Insights" in the "FrontendReact" project
+  - Open cloud shell (Powershell)
-  - (Visual Studio) Manage Connected Services -> Restore on Application Insights
+  - Fill in azure-setup.ps1 variables at top of script (complex auto-generated password recommended)
-  - Replace Application Insights ConnectionString in both Backend and FrontendReact projects
+  - Paste script in cloud shell to provision Azure resources
-- Create a new Azure SQL Database
+- Application Insights:
-  - Configure the database to be serverless and with a sleep timer of 1 hour and the maximum of 2 Gb of storage to save costs
+  - (Visual Studio only) Manage Connected Services -> Restore on Application Insights
-  - Maybe there it is needed to setup access from certain IP-numbers in the firewall of GitHub Actions (in some cases "52.170.187.191") or select the option to open for access from IPs inside Azure
+  - Replace Application Insights ConnectionString in both Backend and FrontendReact appsettings.\*.json files
-  - Change the connection string in AppSetting.json to an appropriate database name (appSettings.Test.json should use a different database name than the other files)
+- SQL:
-  - Save the connection string in GitHub Actions Secrets "MSSQL_CONNECTION_STRING"
+  - Potentially, access from certain IP-numbers in the firewall of GitHub Actions is needed (in some cases "52.170.187.191")
-  - Update App Service Configuration with database connection string as "DefaultConnection"
+    - Insert these firewall rules through Azure portal yourself
-- Update the publish profile
+  - Save the SQL database connection string in GitHub Secrets "MSSQL_CONNECTION_STRING"
-- Setup pipeline to deploy application
+- Setup pipeline to deploy application:
   - In the Azure Portal go to App Service and choose "Deployment Center"
     - Select GitHub as source
     - Click "Authorize" and finish wizard (maybe log into GitHub with project-specific-user-name: project@abtion.com?)
     - Connect the GitHub organisation, project and branch to the deployment slot (production)
     - Save changes and download the publish profile (Manage Publish Profiles)
-    - Save the publish profile in GitHub Action Secrets "AzurePublishProfile" with the content of the downloaded profile.publishsettings
+    - Save the publish profile in GitHub Secrets "AzurePublishProfile" with the content of the downloaded profile.publishsettings
   - In CI pipeline-file
     - Remove " && 'to-enable-azure-deploy' == 'remove-this-after-configuring-github-secrets-and-below-settings'"
     - Replace "MuffiNet" with [ProjectName] in database migration step "dotnet ef database update --project src/MuffiNet.FrontendReact"